Alejogb1/job-board/blog-data/how-to-position-a-view-outside-the-screen-in-android-constraintlayout.md

 id: "how-to-position-a-view-outside-the-screen-in-android-constraintlayout"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I've seen this challenge pop up more times than I care to count, especially when we're aiming for those slick, off-screen animation entrances or exits.
 The goal, as I understand it, is to place a view *intentionally* beyond the visible bounds of an android screen when using `constraintlayout`, and naturally, that introduces a specific set of complexities.

 First off, it's crucial to understand why `constraintlayout` behaves the way it does with views positioned outside its bounds.
 Unlike simpler layouts like `relativelayout`, `constraintlayout` operates with a core principle of defining relationships between views.
 This constraint-based approach, while fantastically flexible for screen adaptation and responsive layouts, also means that if a view isn't explicitly constrained to something *inside* the screen, it might not be positioned exactly where you might initially expect – and certainly, not predictably outside.